PatelKrishna02/pu-screen-generator/README.md

-PU Harp Generator
+PU Screen Generator
 A fully functional web application to visually design and generate PU Harp configurations for industrial screening applications.
-Built using Flask, Python, HTML/CSS, and PIL/OpenCV, this project enables users to customize spacing, strip styles, hook types, and more — then download the result as PDF.
+Built using Flask, Python, HTML/CSS, and PIL/OpenCV, this project enables users to customize spacing, strip styles, hook types, and more, then download the result as PDF.

 ---

 🔍 Features

-- 🎨 Live preview of generated PU harp based on user inputs
+- Live preview of generated PU screen
-- 📐 Custom spacing, bar count, and strip layout
+- Custom spacing, bar count, and strip layout
-- 🔩 Optional center overlaps, hooks, poly ridge strips, and PU sickness representations
+- - Optional center overlaps, hooks, poly ridge strips, and PU strip configurations
-- 🧠 Validations: Ensures spacing and height values match properly
+- Input validation for spacing and dimensions
-- 📎 Downloads: Save the output as high-resolution PDF
+- Export output as high-resolution PDF
-- 📱 Responsive UI and intuitive layout
+- Responsive user interface

+---

+## 💡 Problem Solved
+Manual PU screen design required repetitive calculations and manual drafting, increasing time and risk of error.

+This application automates the entire process by converting user inputs into accurate engineering diagrams and production-ready PDFs.

 ---